 If the decision to participate in the ICSC had been made easier by its inevitability, the actual setting up of the Commission and its logistics were not.
 Preliminary meetings between the three commission members were held in New Delhi in early August 1954.
-Here, the basic framework for the Commission's work was mapped out.24 ICSC headquarters (HQ) in Vietnam would be in Hanoi, and the Commission would officially begin its work on August 11, 1954.
-On the ground, the Commission would have representatives in Hanoi, Saigon, and in fourteen fixed team sites at designated legal entry points, seven in the North, and seven in the South.
+Here, the basic framework for the Commission's work was mapped out.
+ICSC headquarters (HQ) in Vietnam would be in Hanoi, and the Commission would officially begin its work on August 11, On the ground, the Commission 1954. would have representatives in Hanoi, Saigon, and in fourteen fixed team sites at designated legal entry points, seven in the North, and seven in the South.
 From these locations, ICSC representatives would monitor the exchange and withdrawal of military forces, equipment, or supplies, and would supervise the handover of governmental authority to the respective regimes north and south of the 17th parallel, the artificial and temporary boundary imposed by the Geneva Agreements.
 An undetermined number of "mobile teams" were to have freedom of movement throughout the border zones and the demilitarized zone (DMZ) along the 17th parallel, monitoring the ceasefire and disengagement of forces in these highly sensitive areas.
 The fixed team sites were to be manned by six ICSC members, two from each delegation, and the mobile teams were to consist of three members, one from each country.
 These teams were also tasked with the responsibility of investigating and reporting any complaint about a breach of the Geneva Accords.
-These reports would be passed to the ICSC headquarters for form

-Vietnamese government refused to abide by the provisions of the Geneva Agreements, and the ICSC became wholly ineffective.
-In short, the ICSC's mandate was never to "keep the peace," but rather to facilitate the withdrawal of the French.25
+These reports would be passed to the ICSC headquarters for formal findings to be recorded.
+These findings were then passed to the co-sponsors of the Geneva Accords (Great Britain and the Soviet Union), and to the Joint Commission, an organization consisting of high-level French and North Vietnamese officials, who would then decide on what action would be taken to rectify the problem.
+The most significant flaw in this whole arrangement was that the ICSC had no executive power whatsoever; its mandate was only to report and record violations to the Co-sponsors, and the Joint Commission.
+Once the French had completed their withdrawal and had left the Joint Commission, the South Vietnamese government refused to abide by the provisions of the Geneva Agreements, and the ICSC became wholly ineffective.
+In short, the ICSC's mandate was never to "keep the peace," but rather to facilitate the withdrawal of the French.

 India's position on the ICSC was critical.
 Not only did it supply the majority of logistical and command and control support, but it also acted as the Permanent Chair of the ICSC, and was responsible, through the Secretariat, for the production of the reports on investigations.
-The bulk of the ICSC staff were Indian; for example, in 1955, there were 150 Canadian personnel in ICSC Vietnam positions, 135 of these being military personnel, but more than one thousand Indian personnel, of which 941 were military.26 Despite the fact that most of the ICSC's decisions required unanimity before being passed to the Joint Commission, reports of majority and minority positions could also be lodged to the Co-sponsors of the Geneva Agreements.
+The bulk of the ICSC staff were Indian; for example, in 1955, there were 150 Canadian personnel in ICSC Vietnam positions, 135 of these being military personnel, but more than one thousand Indian personnel, of which 941 were military.
+Despite the fact that most of the ICSC's decisions required unanimity before being passed to the Joint Commission, reports of majority and minority positions could also be lodged to the Co-sponsors of the Geneva Agreements.
 As a result, with the Polish stance being considered a foregone conclusion, Canadian External Affairs officials emphasized India's crucial "swing vote" between the Poles and the Canadians.
-This pivotal role proved a continual discomfort to the Indians, who disliked having their honest opinions disparaged as "taking sides," and played a role in the eventual breakdown of the ICSC, as will be seen.27
+This pivotal role proved a continual discomfort to the Indians, who disliked having their honest opinions disparaged as "taking sides," and played a role in the eventual breakdown of the ICSC, as will be seen.